 All things being normal, Columbus' LGBTQ community would be gearing up right now for a 700,000-person celebration of Pride in the city.
-However, while this year's Pride parade is postponed until October 3, there are still celebrations and events happening in June.
+However, though we can't gather like normal, there are still celebrations and events happening in June.
 Here's a rundown:

 City Hall Virtual Illumination

 Monday, June 15: Start the week at 8:30 p.m. with a virtual illumination of City Hall in honor of Pride week.

 Join via WebEx here

 Tuesday, June 16: Celebrate Pride with Experience Columbus for our Trivia Tuesday, hosted by Columbus' own drag superstar Virginia West.

 Friday, June 19: Join Black, Out & Proud on Juneteenth at 6 p.m. for a march to honor the African American community's fight for freedom and help lift up Black voices calling for justice, equality, equity and liberation for all Black people.
 The march will start at CPD headquarters and end at MPACC.

 Saturday, June 20: Stonewall Columbus will host a pop-up market for black-owned businesses and entrepreneurs in Columbus.
 They will also be holding space for community organizations to share resources along with space for #BlackVoices programming to include discussions led by our black LGBTQ+ community.

 Pride at 400 Square